blackbhc/refactor/development-manual/development.md

 where `N` is the length of the second dimension of the array.
 The analogy is also true for higher dimensional array, e.g. `i*N + j*M + k`, where the block size multiplied by the index is the size of the sub-space of the array.

+#### Files

+- `writer.h`: the interface of the data output module, with realization in `writer.cpp`.
+  - `create_h5(string)`: create a hdf5 file with the given path to file.
+Due to there may be a case of restart simulation, `create_h5` will not overwrite the existing file, but create a new file with a `-n` suffix that start from 1, where `n` is the smallest integer that make the new file name not exist .